 “The army and the establishment are the ultimate arbiters,” said Thitinan Pongsudhirak, director of the Institute for Strategic and International Studies at Chulalongkorn University in Bangkok.
 “Thaksin’s going to push - - what does the establishment do, army do?
 So far there has been some accommodation, but now it’s being tested.”

 Rising tensions threaten to undermine domestic spending as Europe’s debt crisis and slowing growth in China damp demand for cars and electronics made in Southeast Asia’s second-largest economy.
 Thai exports unexpectedly fell in April, the fifth decline in six months, even after Honda Motor Co. and Western Digital Corp.
-(WDC) resumed output at factories shuttered by last year’s floods.
+(WDC:US) resumed output at factories shuttered by last year’s floods.

 “If the politics get a little bit messy or unstable again, that will be quite dangerous for the Thai economy,” said Santitarn Sathirathai, a Singapore-based economist at Credit Suisse Group AG.
 “You need very strong domestic demand in order to help support and pick up where exports leave off.”